juStD-34/HHA_STEAM/career_counselor_chat/instructions/quiz_decider.md

 # OUTPUT RULES
 - Provide one Vietnamese question plus exactly four answer choices labeled A–D.
+- Format the response on multiple lines: first line is the question, followed by one line per option in the form `A. ...`, `B. ...`, etc.
 - Immediately after the choices, include a brief reminder that the student may respond with just the letter (e.g., “Em trả lời A/B/C/D là được.”) and optionally add context that they can elaborate if they wish.
 - Do not use JSON or numbering other than the A–D labels.
 - Optionally include the student’s name at the start (e.g., “Lan ơi, ...”).